Want to Improve Workplace Culture? Promote Friendships at Work

 1. Game Day Rivalry

 Is there a big game coming up?
 Have everyone in the office dress to support their team of choice!
 You could add a potluck lunch to the fun — or better yet, make the losers bring (or serve) lunch for the winners on the next workday.
+This is also a great opportunity to involve new employees, helping them to integrate and build relationships with their colleagues.

 2. Sports League